GravityKit/GravityView/readme.txt

 = 2.18.4 [unreleased] =

+* Updated: The Getting Started page now has an updated Getting Started video
 * Fixed: Resolved a fatal error that occurred under certain circumstances due to passing the wrong parameter type to a WordPress function

 = 2.18.3 on July 20, 2023 =